Centre For Family Equity

 Our Lived Experience Led Model

-The Centre for Family Equity consists of an active member network of parents and caregivers throughout the province, the majority of whom are lone-mothers impacted by gender inequality and poverty.
+The Centre for Family Equity consists of an active member network of parents and caregivers throughout the province.
 Our work is driven by a community-based organizing model shaped by our Basis of Unity, an anti-oppression tool that has worked meaningfully since we founded as the Single Mothers’ Alliance in 2014.

 Community engagement determines our strategic priorities.